 Cilantro is the most popular parsley substitute, even though it has more of a citrus flavor.
 Nevertheless, it serves as a good substitute because it looks similar to parsley and is a very close replacement.

 It has an intense flavor which may overwhelm recipes if you don’t use it sparingly.
-You will find this herb most commonly used in Mexican dishes because of its potent flavors.
+You will find this herb most commonly used in Mexican or Thai dishes because of its potent flavors.